Admission degree-seeking students

 After deadlines close, you can consult the status of your application online.
 The results will reach you in time to obtain your visa – allow at least two weeks after the application deadline closes.

-Most degree programmes begin twice per year, i.e. in September (winter semester) and March (summer semester).
-A few programmes begin only once (winter semester).
+Most degree programs begin twice per year, i.e. in September (winter semester) and March (summer semester).
+A few programs begin only once a year.

-Application deadlines for degree-seeking students vary according to the selected programme.
-Please consult the pages of the specific programme.
+Application deadlines for degree-seeking students vary according to the selected program.
+Please consult the pages of the specific program.

 Important: For applicants from outside the European Union, earlier deadlines frequently apply, i.e. 15 May and 15 November respectively.
-Make sure that you observe the deadline that applies to the programme of your choice!
+Make sure that you observe the deadline that applies to the program of your choice.

 Admission requirements degree-seeking students